Home » Stories of Mission

 Call to Prayer: Praying Together Is Success

 “My teammate and I stood soberly looking at each other—wives and mothers with parallel journeys across those seven years together,” Carol Tobin writes.
 “Both of us had struggled and endured, but because we struggled in vastly different ways, each was always a frustrating enigma to the other.
-The painful judgments and the bitter disappointment we had been to each other hung heavily between us.
 ‘Was it worth it?’ we asked.
-But it wasn’t a question either of us was prepared to answer.”
+But it wasn’t a question we were prepared to answer.”

 Read More